Efficient and Robust Estimation of the Generalized LATE Model: Semiparametric Efficiency

-where $\Sigma_t = \bigcup_{k=1}^{N_Z-1} \Sigma_{t,k}$ is referred to as $t$-switchers in \cite{heckman2018unordered}, which means individuals in this subpopulation switches among $t$ and other treatments when given different levels of instruments.
-It is a generalization of the concept of compliers in the binary local IV framework.
-Similarly, one can also define
+We next examine the efficient estimation of other policy-relevant parameters that can be derived from the parameters $\left( \beta_{t,k},\gamma_{t,k},p_{t,k},q_{t,k} \right) $.
+As an example, consider the type set $\Sigma_t \equiv \cup_{k=1}^{N_{Z-1}} \Sigma_{t,k}$, which is referred to as $t$-switchers.
+This subpopulation contains individuals who switch between $t$ and other treatments when given different levels of instruments.
+It is a generalization of the concept of compliers in the binary LATE framework.\footnote{Recall that switchers are also illustrated in Example \ref{eg:3t2z}.} The LASF for the subpopulation $\Sigma_t$ is given by

-which represents the average structural function local in the subpopulation of $t$-treated $t$-switchers.
-By Theorem \ref{thm:id2}, this parameter is always identified.
-Some treatment effects can also be identified and estimated through the parameters discussed in this section.
-This point is illustrated using the main example, which also appears in \cite{heckman2018unordered}.
-Consider the following quantity